Lecture notes and reading material

-Introduction to signal processing – the Laplace transform for continuous-time signals and systems; impulse response and transfer function; frequency response and Bode plots; analog filter analysis and synthesis.
+Introduction to signal processing – the Laplace transform for continuous-time signals and systems; frequency response, impulse response and transfer function; analog filter analysis and synthesis.

-Introduction to signal processing – additional transforms for discrete-time signals and systems (Discrete-Time Fourier Transform, Z-Transform); filter order and type; digital filter analysis and synthesis.
+Introduction to signal processing – Bode plots; the Z-Transform for discrete-time signals and systems; filter order and type; digital filter analysis and synthesis.

-Introduction to embedded systems – terminology, main modules (perception, communication, computation, and action); sensor types and performance, power consumption, and management.
+Introduction to embedded systems – terminology, main modules (perception, communication, computation, and action); sensor types and performance, power consumption, management, generation, and storage.

-Introduction to embedded systems – communication and real-time programming.
+Introduction to embedded systems – communication and embedded computation.

-Introduction to mobile robotics – localization and positioning systems.
+Introduction to mobile robotics – control architectures and positioning systems.

-Introduction to mobile robotics – filtering methods for 2D localization
+Introduction to mobile robotics – localization through odometry.

 Introduction to mobile robotics – Localization with odometry augmented with exteroceptive sensing; Kalman filtering.